Ships cross Egypt's New Suez Canal in first test-run

 The exercise took place amid tight security.
 An insurgency based in the Sinai Peninsula, which borders on the Suez Canal, has killed hundreds of soldiers and police since 2013.
 State television said there were helicopters circling above and showed naval vessels escorting the ships.

-Mohab Mameesh, chairman of the Suez Canal Authority overseer of the project, told state television that this test-run had been a success and that more would follow.
+Mohab Mameesh, the chairman of the Suez Canal Authority who led the project, told state television from aboard the first ship that the test-run had been a success.

-At a later news conference, Mameesh said construction of another canal near the East Port Said port on the Mediterranean Sea would begin as soon as the New Suez Canal had been inaugurated.

-A senior Suez Canal Authority source told Reuters that the canal is expected to cost around $60 million and will be 9.5 kilometres (6 miles) long, 18.5 metres deep, and 250 metres wide.

-It will take around seven months to build, the source said, speaking on condition of anonymity.
+"This is the first trial crossing but it will be followed by more trials," he said.
+"We are 99.2 percent done with everything.
+We should be completely done in two or three days."

 The existing canal earns Egypt around $5 billion per year.
-The New Suez Canal, which will allow two-way traffic of larger ships, is supposed to increase revenues by 2023 to $15 billion.
+The new canal, which will allow two-way traffic of larger ships, is supposed to increase revenues by 2023 to $15 billion.

 It should also reduce navigation time for ships to 11 hours from about 22 hours, Mameesh said last month, making it the fastest such waterway in the world.